The Virginia Education Foundation's mission is

 Books

-Deaf and Hard of Hearing Children
+for Deaf and Hard of Hearing Children

 VEF